 Emotional scenes in Quito, Ecuador, as the relatives of nearly 450 people who fled the war in Ukraine were reunited with their loved ones.
 IOM provided assistance to returnees aboard the flights organized by the government.
 Photo IOM/ Ramiro Aguilar

-As of 9 March, the International Organization for Migration (IOM) had assisted nearly 100 TCNs fleeing the war in Ukraine to return home.
-On 18 March, IOM reported that the organization had assisted 123 Azeris fleeing Ukraine to return to Azerbaijan.
+The International Organization for Migration (IOM) had assists TCNs fleeing the war in Ukraine to return home.

 Source: IOM's YouTube Channel, 2022.
 Third-Country Nationals fleeing the war in Ukraine assisted to return home.